-You can also use the Speech Devices SDK to build ambient devices that have your own customized wake word so the cue that initiates a user interaction is unique to your brand.
+You can also use the Speech Devices SDK to build ambient devices that have your own customized keyword so the cue that initiates a user interaction is unique to your brand.

-The Speech Devices SDK facilitates a variety of voice-enabled scenarios, such as Custom Voice-First Virtual Assistants, drive-thru ordering systems, conversation transcription, and smart speakers.
+The Speech Devices SDK facilitates a variety of voice-enabled scenarios, such as voice assistants, drive-thru ordering systems, conversation transcription, and smart speakers.
 You can respond to users with text, speak back to them in a default or custom voice, provide search results, translate to other languages, and more.
 We look forward to seeing what you build!